MicrosoftDocs/ATADocs/ATPDocs/atp-whats-new.md

     SID history change is now a monitored and filterable activity.
 Learn more about which [activities Azure ATP monitors](monitored-activities.md), and how to [filter and search monitored activities](atp-activities-search.md) in the portal.

 - **Feature enhancement: Closed or suppressed alerts are no longer reopened**
-    Once an alert is closed or suppressed in the Azure ATP portal, if the same activity is detected again within a short period of time, a new alert is triggered.
+    Once an alert is closed or suppressed in the Azure ATP portal, if the same activity is detected again within a short period of time, a new alert is opened.
 Previously, under the same conditions, the alert was reopened.

 ## Azure ATP release 2.106